Flufd/flufd.github.io/_posts/2018-03-22-generating-nano-addresses.markdown

 `seed + index -> private key -> public key -> nano address`

+You can see how changing the seed affects the generation of the address on this [nanoo.tools page](https://nanoo.tools/key-address-seed-converter?type=seed&value=9F0E444C69F77A49BD0BE89DB92C38FE713E0963165CCA12FAF5712D7657120F)

 # Generating the private key

 Nano uses the Blake2b hashing algorthm to generate the private key from the seed.
 I'm using the c# implementation found here [https://github.com/BLAKE2/BLAKE2](https://github.com/BLAKE2/BLAKE2).